socalledsound/p5-mario-game/README.md

 02 - Coins
 -- a Coin class to display some coins

-03 - Mario1
+03 - Mario class, moving
--- a Mario class to display Mario

-04 - Mario2
--- moving mario

 05 - Mario3
 --jumping mario